bbauska/W3Cx-5of5/README.md

 Create a quiz based on videos - here is a proposed story telling:

--   a video is playing, then it stops at a given time, and you display a question such as: \"who is this actor?\" followed by some radio buttons + a proposal (see what we do with quizzes in this course):
+-   a video is playing, then it stops at a given time, and you display a question such as: &quot;who is this actor?&quot; followed by some radio buttons + a proposal (see what we do with quizzes in this course):
-    \"Leonardo Di Caprio\" or \"Harisson Ford\"?
+    &quot;Leonardo Di Caprio&quot; or &quot;Harisson Ford&quot;?

--   Once the question is answered, you display \"Correct\" or
+-   Once the question is answered, you display &quot;Correct&quot; or &quot;Incorrect&quot;
-    \"Incorrect\"

--   Then the video continues\....
+-   Then the video continues&#41;.

 -   When the video ends, please show the final score.

 <h5>**A few hints:**</h5>

-1. Use an array with stop times, for example let stopTimes = \[5, 10, 20\].
-This will mean \"the video should stop at currentTime = 5, currentTime = 10, currentTime = 20\".
+1. Use an array with stop times, for example let stopTimes = &lbrack;5, 10, 20&rbrack;.
+This will mean &quot;the video should stop at currentTime = 5,
+    currentTime = 10, currentTime = 20&quot;.

 2. You will use a timeupdate event listener on the video, like in the example from the live coding video, and